Top 12 Professional Engineer Skills to Put on Your Resume

 2. MATLAB

-MATLAB is a high-level programming language and environment used for numerical computing, visualization, and algorithm development, widely utilized by engineers for data analysis, simulation, and model-based design.
+MATLAB is a high-level environment for numerical computing, data analysis, visualization, and algorithm development.
+Engineers use it for modeling, simulation, and model-based design.

 Why It's Important